whitneyburton/portfolios/students/1701-front/chris_jordan/20170302-chris-jordan-m1.markdown

     Anything else you might want to add or comment on?

 All in all, you're an awesome dude and I'm looking forward to hanging for the next 6 months.

+Nik B

+    What do you believe are my strengths?

+great all around partner, you approach problems differently than I do and that allows me to see a different perspective.

+    What do you think I could improve upon?

+explaining some of your ideas ;)

+  Anything else you might want to add or comment on?

+You rock, thanks for everything!

+  Devon Bull

+  What do you believe are my strengths?

+Javascript, communicating complex ideas.

+  What do you think I could improve upon?

+Participating in the community.

+  Anything else you might want to add or comment on?

+Keep grinding dude!

+Laura Turk

+  What do you believe are my strengths?

+While I haven't worked with you very closely, through the conversations we have had I can say you are kind, humble, funny, welcoming, and understand complex things really well.

+  What do you think I could improve upon?

+I would love to hear more from you!
+(I know that's probably the shittiest feedback to receive if you identify as introverted, but you have a unique perspective and voice benefits our cohort.)

+### Giving Feedback

   Chris Bandrowsky